garmin/pyrex/README.md

 For more information about specific configuration values, see the default [pyrex.ini](./pyrex.ini)

-#### Binding directories into Docker
+#### Binding directories into the container
-In order for bitbake running in Docker to be able to build, it must have access to the data and config files from the host system.
+In order for bitbake running in the container to be able to build, it must have access to the data and config files from the host system.
 To make this easy, a variable called `run:bind` is specified in the config file.
-Any directory that appears in this variable will be bound into the docker image at the same path (e.g. `/foo/bar` in the host will be bound to `/foo/bar` in Docker.
-By default, only the Openembedded root directory (a.k.a. `$PYREX_OEROOT`, `${build:oeroot}`) is bound.
+Any directory that appears in this variable will be bound into the container image at the same path (e.g. `/foo/bar` in the host will be bound to `/foo/bar` in the container engine.
+By default, only the Openembedded root directory (a.k.a.
+`$PYREX_OEROOT`, `${build:oeroot}`) is bound.
 This is the minimum that can be bound, and is generally sufficient for most use cases.
-If additional directories need to be accessed by the Docker image, they can be added to this list by the user.
+If additional directories need to be accessed by the container image, they can be added to this list by the user.
 Common reasons for adding new paths include:
 * Alternate (out of tree) locations for sstate and download caches
 * Alternate (out of tree) build directories
 * Additional layers that are not under the OEROOT directory

-It is recommended to use this variable and bind directories in a 1-to-1 fashion rather than try to remap them to different paths inside the Docker image.
+It is recommended to use this variable and bind directories in a 1-to-1 fashion rather than try to remap them to different paths inside the container image.
 Bitbake tends to encode file paths into some of its internal state (*Note* **Not** sstate, which should always be position independent), and remapping the paths might make it difficult to do builds outside of Pyrex if necessary.